 Whatever industry you are in nowadays sustainability is the buzzword, and rightfully so.
-We keep discovering the numerous benefits of eco-friendly alternatives for the environment as well as for our daily life, professional and personal well-being.
+We keep discovering the numerous benefits of eco-friendly alternatives for the environment as well as for our daily life, professional, and personal well-being.
 In interior design, in fact, Sustainable design is not just about finding natural and recyclable materials to decor a space.
 There is so much more.

-I decided to dive into this topic which is not only an important value for our company but something that we really believe in as a key to improve our impact on the environment.
+I decided to dive into this topic which is not only an important value for our company but something that we really believe in as a key to improving our impact on the environment.
 We want to realise the objective that many designers talk about: improving people’s lives with the right interiors.

 One school of thought more than other integrates numerous principles stemming from sustainable interior design.
 You probably heard about it by now, it’s called Biophilic design.
-With the leading spokesperson for this current, Oliver Heath, numerous researches proved how the use of specific natural elements or even features recalling nature can have a profound impact on our mental health, emotions and even cognitive performance.
+With the leading spokesperson for this current, Oliver Heath, numerous researches proved how the use of specific natural elements or even features recalling nature can have a profound impact on our mental health, emotions, and even cognitive performance.

 THE VISUAL CONNECTION WITH NATURE LOWERS THE BLOOD PRESSURE, IMPROVES ATTITUDE AND OVERALL HAPPINESS BUT CAN IMPACT ALSO MENTAL ENGAGEMENT.
 SIMILAR EFFECTS ARE ACHIEVED ALSO BY THE PRESENCE OF WATER OR EVEN BY NON-VISUAL CONNECTION WITH NATURE.

 There is a huge body of literature about this topic that would be far too broad to discuss here.
 Having done quite a lot of research, I can’t wait to expand on the subject.
 So, for more focused in-depth on this, definitely have a look at our Introduction to Biophilic Design.